Ashley-P/mytui/Documentation.md

     widget_span_sizer() goes through the tree similar to widget_sizer but checks the colspan and rowspan of widgets and correctly sizes them.

+    widget_anchorer() Refines the position and size of the widget according to it's anchor variable

     widget_positioner() sets the coords for each widget which tui_draw uses

-    widget_anchorer() Refines the position and size of the widget according to it's anchor variable
+    redraw_widgets()

     add_sSize() adds to sSize structs together and returns the resulting struct